 New Bureaucracy to Impose Healthcare Price Controls.
 The enacted budget includes the creation of an Office of Health Care Affordability that would impose financial penalties on hospitals and other providers in the healthcare industry who fail to meet the state’s dictated healthcare “cost targets.”
 The new office will cost roughly $30 million annually and employ more than 100 enforcement staff, a third of which will be attorneys.
 Strictly enforced, these price controls could lead to rationing of health care services.

-Hospital and Nursing Home Staff Bonuses.
-The 2022-23 budget adds $1.1 billion for up to $1,500 in one-time retention payments for workers at hospitals, skilled nursing facilities, and healthcare clinics.
+Healthcare Worker Staff Bonuses.
+The 2022-23 budget adds $1.2 billion for up to $1,500 in one-time retention payments for workers at hospitals, skilled nursing facilities, and healthcare clinics.
 This would be provided to both licensed and non-licensed health care personnel.
-The state will provide $1,000 per employee automatically and an additional $500 of state funding could be available to the employee if it is optionally matched by an equivalent amount by the employer.
+The state will provide $1,000 per employee automatically and for some employees an additional $500 of state funding could be available if it is optionally matched by an equivalent amount by the employer.

 Inadequate Spending on Mental Health Beds.
 The enacted budget falls short of the legislative Republican proposal to use $10 billion of our surplus to permanently end the treatment bed deficit in this state.
 The 2022-23 budget includes just $1.7 billion for county behavioral health departments and non-profit community partners to construct, acquire, or rehabilitate properties in order to increase mental health treatment bed capacity, and another $1 billion for the counties to provide tiny homes and other short-term shelters for those individuals with serious mental illnesses.

 Clean Energy Incentives.
-The budget includes $140 million to incentivize long-duration energy storage projects.
+The budget includes $647 million to incentivize various clean energy projects.
 Given the lack of diverse resources on California’s electricity grid, and the need for power generation when the sun stops shining and the wind stops blowing, these types of projects are needed to keep the lights on.
 However, some new programs increase demand on an already strained electrical grid.

 Transportation Infrastructure.
 The budget includes a General Fund investment of $5.4 billion General Fund in the transportation system.
 While a substantial portion of this funding is for non-road Democrat priorities, General Fund dollars for these projects means California’s transportation-specific dollars can remain focused on more conventional projects that may actually improve roads.